Infographic: Construction Loan Administration 2018 Survey Results

 The difference in opinion on days to disburse funds matters to construction borrowers in a competitive environment where there’s a shortage of contractors; to retain the best and brightest, developers are under pressure to pay contractors as quickly as possible.
 They are also in a position to take their next project to a lender across town with a more efficient process.

-How would you describe your borrowers feeling about your draw process?
+How would you describe your borrowers' feelings about your draw process?

 When we asked commercial lenders to describe how their borrowers feel about the draw process, 50% of the lenders thought that the process was viewed by their customers as fine.
 However, when asking borrowers about their perception of the draw process, 83% reported that it was frustrating or slow.